Manashantii’s Writing Method

 I re-read my work to myself.
 Then I reflect on how I have experienced what I have written.
 I then examine my perception of my written work and my state of mind and only re-edit where necessary.
 I avoid editing because I want the reader to experience my original thought, my feelings and my sensations.
 I only edit if there is a spelling mistake which must be corrected.

 When reading the Holy Bible and during writing, I like to obey and listen to the voice of God, discerning His Wisdom, repenting and forgiving myself and others.
+I finish writing by ending with a word from the Holy Bible’s scriptures and a word of encouragement for myself or someone.
 I believe that a deep Spiritual, emotional and psychological relationship with God is as important as a healthy psychological connection with yourself and with others, because to a large extent it explains my strengths, how I relate to others and my relationship with God.

 See also Reflective writing with prayer